tamberg/microbit-intro/README.md

 <img src="images/list-behavior.png" width="1024" />

-- The problem is, that you can jump to positions, where nothing is stored by keeping button "A" or B pressed.
+- The problem is, that you can jump to positions, where nothing is stored by keeping Button A or  Button B pressed.
 - Try to implement the following behavior.
 - When Button A is pressed the position can not go higher than the length of the list.
 - When Button B is pressed the position can not go lower than the first position.